smo0ths/UE4and5CommOpti/README.md

 ## open engine.ini and copy pasta %localappdata%

 #### 1. add config 2. open game and adjust settings (config doesn't touch lods like view distance so set low or higher) 3. restart game

-#### if you get ue4 crash/error set r.raytracing=0; (if you crash after changing command try again without changing anything should not crash again) any further crash is another command in the pipe.

 #### or repak.bat method if it works (zzz_inimods\engine\config\windows\windowsengine.ini)